littlstar/s3-lambda/README.md

   bucket: 'my-bucket',       // The S3 bucket to use
   prefix: 'prefix/',         // The prefix of the files to use - s3-lambda will operate over every file with this prefix.
   endPrefix: 'prefix/file3', // Optional.
 End at this prefix.
 Defaults to null
   marker: 'prefix/file1',    // Optional.
 Start at this prefix.
+If it is a full file path, starts with next file.
 Defaults to null.
   limit: 1000,               // Optional.
 Limit the # of files operated over.
 Default is Infinity.
   reverse: false             // Optional.
 If true, operate over all files in reverse.
 Defaults to false.
 })